rylvion/rylvion/README.md

 ## Hi there 👋 I'm Abdurahman Sharif (Rylvion)

-I'm a **student at Manchester College** currently starting a Level 3 Extended Diploma (16–18) in **Computer Science and Digital Development**.
-My journey begins in just a few days, and I’m excited to dive in!
+I'm a **student at Manchester College** pursuing a Level 3 Extended Diploma (16–18) in **Computer Science and Digital Development**.
+I’m excited to dive into coding and projects!

 ---